amar528/amar528.github.io/leetcode-75/README.md

 Instead of full iteration, can move pointers conditionally. i.e. move left idx if left height is < right height, else move right idx 528ms beats 50%/89%

+### 392 - Is Subsequence
+iterate through string to be checked (O(n)) keep another pointer for the target string, only incrementing when a match is found, also decrementing a count.  when the count reaches 0 at the end of an iteration, we can return True.  if we do not reach this point, then the result must be False 32ms beats 79%/40%